Medical Tourism for Guyana Residents: Complete Guide to Affordable Healthcare in Colombia and Panama

 What Does a Complete Medical Trip Cost?

 Total trip costs often run lower than Guyana private facility prices.
 Consider a hip replacement in Bogotá: procedure ($9,500), round-trip flights ($650-$750), medical hotel for 14 days ($1,200), and meals and transport ($500).
-The total is $11,850-$11,950.
-Compare this to $12,000-$16,000 for just the procedure in Georgetown.
-You save $50-$4,150 while getting JCI-certified care.
+The total is $11,850-$11,950, comparable to or below typical out-of-pocket private rates in the region, while delivering JCI-certified care that Guyana cannot match locally.

 How Do You Travel from Guyana for Medical Care?